oroinc/documentation/crm/user_guide/navigation/intro_nav_sidebar.rst

 .. _user-guide-navigation-sidebar-panel:

 Sidebar Panel
 =============

 .. contents:: :local:
    :depth: 1

 The sidebar panel is a host for a number of widgets that provide fast and convenient access to frequently needed information, such as recent emails or the task list.

 By default, the sidebar panel is located on the right side of the page.
 However, subject to the configuration settings of your organization, there can be a sidebar on the left, two sidebars (on the left and on the right), or no sidebar at all.
 The location of the sidebar is defined by the system administrator for the whole organization.

 What Can Be on the Sidebar
 --------------------------

 Out of the box, any sidebar can contain widgets of three types:

 .. image:: ../img/navigation/sidebar/sb_icons.png
+   :alt: What can be on the sidebar

 - **Recent Emails** widget: Set up the widget to get access to your emails in one or several of the